rukasakurai/github-copilot-tutorial/docs/workshop.md

 ---

-# Lab: Pytorch
+# Lab: PyTorch

-In this exercise, you are going to develop and test a computer vision model using Pytorch
+In this exercise, you are going to develop and test a computer vision model using PyTorch

 ## Clone the sample repository
 ```